Alternative gym goals that have nothing to do with losing weight and everything to do with living your best life.

 “We’ve no idea what will happen in later life, but if we keep our bodies strong now, old age will be a whole lot easier,” explains Claudia.

 So, what’s the best thing we can do to keep our bodies fit and healthy as we age?
 Resistance training, also known as lifting weights.

 “We lift weights to replicate everyday movements pain free.
 We want to train so we are still able to carry our shopping bags when we are older, or be able to lift and move things without doing our backs in.

 “Our bodies gradually lose muscle mass over time so it’s really important to preserve this for as long as possible.
 Resistance training has many benefits and can help reduce the onset and management of muscle loss over time.
 It’s never too late to start resistance training.”

-With long term results in mind, consistency is key.
+With long term personal training results in mind, consistency is key.
 This isn’t about overnight results but a sustainable fitness regime.

 Workout for the long game

 “Different training methods benefit different people in different ways,” says Claudia.
 “Understanding your body is a big part of knowing what to do with it.”